Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 4. **Official Launch**: Scheduled for April 20
 5. **Review and Evaluation Phase**: Scheduled for May 1 - May 15

-Conduct iterative testing of the prototype in the Discord environment and gather user feedback for continuous improvement.
+- Finalize and document the testing results from the prototype testing within the Discord environment, along with user feedback for further refinement.